osarrat/sigmah-website/GSOC_to_do.markdown

    * This would not only allow mailing lists and private archives for the Steering Cooperative Committee, but also for any group/role present on the website (viz.
 Developers, Beta testers, Editors, and individual organic groups created by the users)
 4) Improvements to the usability of the current forum :
    * issue : (0000418:Improve image insertion usability)
-   * issue : (0000328:Add a management of “blockquote” HTML tag)
+   * ~~ issue : (0000328:Add a management of “blockquote” HTML tag) ~~
-   * issue : (0000455: Better Integration of the Issues Tracker with the Sigmah-website project)
+   * ~~issue : (0000455: Better Integration of the Issues Tracker with the Sigmah-website project)~~
 5) Better Image integration with the WYSIWYG Editor.
-   * Add support for blockquotes, and other such HTML styling features which are currently not supported
+   * ~~ Add support for blockquotes, and other such HTML styling features which are currently not supported ~~
    * Work on the theming of the current form, to give it a more aesthetic and engaging feel.
-   * Ability to insert title and link to issues just by typing a pattern in the wysiwyg editor (viz. say typing #_393_ would map to issue number 393 in the sigmah issue tracker and be replaced by 393:Sample Issue Title, and also automatically hyperlinked to the particular issue.
+   * ~~ Ability to insert title and link to issues just by typing a pattern in the wysiwyg editor (viz. say typing #_393_ would map to issue number 393 in the sigmah issue tracker and be replaced by 393:Sample Issue Title, and also automatically hyperlinked to the particular issue.~~
+	 (Also Added a CKE Editor toolbar button to directly search the Sigmah Issue Tracker through AJAX Requests and insert the respective Link)
 6) Improvements to the current Subscriptions system :
    * issue : (0000452:Notification/Subscriptions too complex for end user)
    * Implementation of the ability to follow Forum posts even without commenting in them